carlosgimenes/Training-Duolingo/Frases.md

 Forty million dollars. = Quarenta milhões de dólares.

 Excuse me, what's the date today? = Com licença, qual é a data de hoje?

+Giuseppe is Italian.
+He comes from Rome, in Italy. = Giuseppe é italiano.
+Ele vem de Roma, na Itália.

 Give a pencil to each of the students. = Dê um lápis a cada um dos alunos.